You Have A Fever And A Dry Cough. Now What?

 Do the basics to manage your symptoms.
 "Stay hydrated, take a fever-reducing medicine if you feel like you need to," says epidemiologist Jennifer Nuzzo of the Johns Hopkins Center for Health Security.

 The CDC has a list of other tips, including staying away from family members as much as you can (especially those who are older or who have underlying health conditions).
-Cover your coughs and wash your hand afterward and frequently.
+Cover your coughs and wash your hands afterward and frequently.

 Don't share a drinking glass, and use your own towel.
-And, if you live with other people, you should regularly clean the communal surfaces you touch often — doorknobs, faucet handles, toilets, remote controls and the like — with a household disinfectant or soapy water.
-(Note: Wipe, don't dunk your phone, or other electronics, and only after unplugging them.)
+And if you live with other people, you should regularly clean the communal surfaces you touch often — doorknobs, faucet handles, toilets, remote controls and the like — with a household disinfectant or soapy water.
+(Note: Wipe, don't dunk, your phone or other electronics and only after unplugging them.)

-"I think sometimes this is framed as 'lock down,' " says Elisabeth Poorman, a general internist at the University of Washington Neighborhood Kent-Des Moines clinic, south of Seattle.
+"I think sometimes this is framed as 'lockdown,' " says Elisabeth Poorman, a general internist at the University of Washington Neighborhood Kent-Des Moines clinic, south of Seattle.
 "Very, very few people have been ordered to stay at home.
 This is a voluntary activity that people are doing to help keep others safe — they're not being imprisoned in their homes."

-Popescu says, there are some little things you can do if you're sick to stay home comfortably without infecting other people — again, whatever respiratory illness you have.
+Popescu says there are some little things you can do if you're sick to stay home comfortably without infecting other people — again, whatever respiratory illness you have.
 "If you are going to do some home food delivery," she suggests, "[pay online] and have them leave it at the door."

-Note, this is different from the "14-day quarantine period" now being discussed by public health officials in regards to most of the passengers coming off the Grand Princess cruise ship, for example.
+Note that this is different from the "14-day quarantine period" now being discussed by public health officials in regards to most of the passengers coming off the Grand Princess cruise ship, for example.

 "You quarantine when you've been exposed, but you're not sick — and that's for the 14-day incubation period," Popescu explains.
 "If you're sick, you're isolating at home.
 So that duration of illness can be short, it can be long.
 It really depends on the person."

-Washington State health department recently issued guidelines suggesting people with COVID-19 symptoms but no firm diagnosis, "should stay home away from others until 72 hours after the fever is gone and symptoms get better."
-The CDC recommends that people who do test positive for COVID-19 consult with health care providers to determine when they're clear to go back to all their usual routines.
+Washington state's health department recently issued guidelines suggesting that people with COVID-19 symptoms but no firm diagnosis "should stay home away from others until 72 hours after the fever is gone and symptoms get better."
+The CDC recommends that people who test positive for COVID-19 consult with health care providers to determine when they're clear to go back to their usual routines.

-"In an ideal world, every person could test themselves at any given time, if they have these symptoms — so they know exactly what they have," Nuzzo says.
-"Then, you could definitively answer, 'Yes, you have coronavirus, and therefore your family members may have been exposed so maybe they could stay home.'
+"In an ideal world, every person could test themselves at any given time if they have these symptoms — so they know exactly what they have," Nuzzo says.
+"Then you could definitively answer, 'Yes, you have coronavirus, and therefore your family members may have been exposed so maybe they could stay home.'
 I just don't think that's realistic given where we are."

-Poorman says in Washington State — where there is clear spread of coronavirus going on in the community — she is fielding calls from worried patients who want to get tested.
+Poorman says in Washington State, where there is clear spread of coronavirus going on in the community, she is fielding calls from worried patients who want to get tested.

 "In the U.S. we have a sort of mania for testing," she says, "where if a test exists, you want it.
 We rarely stop and ask ourselves, 'What will we do differently if the tests are positive and what will we do differently if the tests were negative?' " That question is especially important now, she says, because there are not yet proven treatments for COVID-19.

-The federal government has faced a lot of criticism for missing the opportunity to roll out robust testing across the country in the weeks before there were cases of community spread in the U.S.
+The federal government has faced criticism for missing the opportunity to roll out robust testing across the country in the weeks before there were cases of community spread in the U.S.

 Carlos del Rio, professor of medicine and global health at Emory University, says without the tests in place to do comprehensive surveillance, it's like the U.S. is "in a dark room and trying to find the exit by touching the walls."